mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

   Might be a good idea to enable all verbose=yes options there for the first run.

-  Wi-Fi SSID configuration can be left blank to not configure WLAN interface, in which case script should be able to run on devices that don't have it, logging data to console if verbose=yes is enabled in ``[sensor]`` section.
+  Wi-Fi configuration can be removed to not configure WLAN interface, in which case script should be able to run on devices that don't have it, logging data to console if verbose=yes is enabled in ``[sensor]`` section.